semrush/intergalactic/website/docs/patterns/keyboard-navigation/keyboard-navigation.md

 @## Focus OnClick when there are multiple controls in the dropdown

-1. By clicking / pressing `Tab`, the trigger gains focus.
+1. By clicking/pressing `Tab`, the trigger gains focus.
-2. When you focus on trigger, `Enter` / `Space` opens a dropdown.
+2. When you focus on trigger, `Enter`/`Space` opens a dropdown.
 If the trigger opens a select/menu, then you can also shift to the dropdown using the `↓` arrow.
 3. `↓` in the menu shifts the focus to the next `menuItem`.
 From the last `menuItem`, the focus moves to the first `menuItem`.
 The same logic applies to the `↑` key, but backwards 🙃
 4. You can use `Shift + Tab` to return to the previous control inside the dropdown.
 5. Pressing `Esc` closes the dropdown, even if the focus was on the control inside the dropdown.
 After closing the dropdown, focus remains on the trigger.